jake-w-liu/RadiationPatterns.jl/README.md

 ## Functions

-There are two primary plotting functions used by the 2D pattern plotting function (`ptn_2d`): `plot_rect` and `plot_polar`.
-They are not directly used for pattern plotting; however, these two functions can also be used as a simplified API to draw 2D plots in rectangular and polar coordinates (if you find settings in PlotlyJS very cumbersome :laughing:).
+There are three primary plotting functions used by the pattern plotting function: `plot_rect`, `plot_polar` and `plot_holo`.
+They are not directly used for pattern plotting; however, these three functions can also be used as a simplified API to draw 2D plots in rectangular and polar coordinates, or heatmaps (if you find settings in PlotlyJS very cumbersome :laughing:).
+Funtions start with `ptn_` are used to plot `Pattern` object directly.
 In the following, keyword default value with `0` (or `[0, 0]` in ranges) means not specifying these keywords in the plotly plots.
-Noted that both of the functions support plotting multiple traces in one plot.
+Noted that both of the functions `plot_rect`, `plot_polar` support plotting multiple traces in one plot.

 ### `plot_rect`